KG2204 Exercise 3: KML and Google Maps

 Google Earth.
 The format is usable for spreading geographical information to persons without professional GIS programs.
 In this exercise we will export KMZ files from ArcMap, Read and create KMZ and KML files in Google Earth and also read and create KML files using Notepad.

-Download the file areas.shp (and associated files) here.
+Download the file areas.shp (and associated files) (Assistant will inform you from where)

 Save and extract the data on your computer and open it in ArcMap.